HackYourFuture-CPH/node.js/week1/exercise-template/readme.md

 A project should have: `title`, `codeUrl`, `previewUrl` and `img`.

-Now when the the `projects` route is hit, respond with some rendered html of your projects!
+Now when the the `projects` endpoint is hit, respond with some rendered html of your projects!